pbearne/wp-author-avatars/readme.txt

 == Changelog ==

 = 1.8.6.5 =
-added filter (aa_user_level_for_editor) to allow control of who can see the tinyMCE editor button Added last_post_filter option to link options
+Added filter (aa_user_level_for_editor) to allow control of who can see the tinyMCE editor button Added last_post_filter option to link options
+Fix the truncating of bio in single avatars

 = 1.8.6.4 =
 Fixed a problem with upgrading if you had bios

 = 1.8.6.3 =
-set the bios to maintain line breaks
+Set the bios to maintain line breaks

 = 1.8.6.2 =
 Fixed the random order if not logged in